microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(ls: List[str]):
+        return ls[1234] in ls[1235] and ls[1234] != ls[1235]

+    def sol():
         """Find a list of more than 1235 strings such that the 1234th string is a proper substring of the 1235th."""
-        return ls[1234] in ls[1235] and ls[1234] != ls[1235]
     ```
     <details><summary>1 hand-written solution </summary>